g2nb/docs/docs/programmatic.md

 # Programmatic Features

-!!! note In addition to the basic, publishing and sharing features intended for use by both non-programming and programming users, the g2nb environment also provides a variety of features intended primarily for use by programmers.
+In addition to the basic, publishing and sharing features intended for use by both non-programming and programming users, the g2nb environment also provides a variety of features intended primarily for use by programmers.

 ## Programmatic Features